-It’s that time of year when the grills and BBQ pits are going full steam.
-It’s about good food and fun times with family and friends and a chance to show off all those creative side dishes you love to make, But nothing beats everybody's traditional favorite, Baked Beans.
-Here’s Sweet Daddy D’s no-angst recipe for some Darn Good Baked Beans that will be the rave of the BBQ, so don't expect any leftovers!
-Plus, I’ll share a few shortcuts so you can enjoy these even if you don’t have a lot of time.
+The grills and BBQ pits are going full steam.
+Its time for good food and fun times with family and friends and that means some creative side dishes, like everybody's favorite, Baked Beans.
+Sweet Daddy D’s no-angst recipe adds deep flavor to pork 'n beans with bacon, caramelized onions, and a sweet and tangy sauce, slowly baked in the oven.
+The result?
+Darn Good Baked Beans.
+We’ll even share a few shortcuts so you can enjoy these Baked Beans even if you don’t have much time.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.